UK Government deceit: overclaiming the reduction in UK CO2 emissions

 Action needed

-- avoid repeating the deceit
+- avoid repeating the fallacy

-- call out the deceit wherever possible
+- call out the fallacy wherever possible

 Appendix